rseal/GnuRadar/readme.txt

 3. Waf build system.
 4. HDF5 library.
 5. protobuf ( i.e google protocol buffers )
-6. zeromq ( a.k.a 0mq )
+6. zeromq ( a.k.a 0MQ )
+7. local deps in github repository ( see below ).

-Dependency installation:
+Local Dependency installation:

 1. From the root project directory:
    a. git submodule init